 The sales-distorted world map below shows which countries follow what rules for their road vehicles; ‘EU blue’ still leads the world.
 The same is true in many other areas like chemicals and pesticides.

 Numerous industrial interests want the EU to stop leading, to take fewer new initiatives to protect Europeans and their environment, or at least to adopt the same rules as North America.

 The latest generation of trade deals is a good example.
-There is nothing inherently bad about trade, but many tariffs are already low by now, so negotiations have shifted towards a broader set of issues such as rule-making, investment and regulatory cooperation, just to name a few.
-The EU-Canada deal (CETA) introduces, for the first time, EU-wide investor-state dispute settlement (ISDS), in the meantime re-branded into the Investment Court System (ICS), which allows foreign investors to bypass normal courts and directly sue European governments in investment arbitration panels.
-A main objective of the EU-US deal (TTIP) is to align as many EU and US regulations as possible and prevent new differences from popping up.
-Such new clauses can severely hamper the ability of the EU and its governments to act in the public interest.
+There is nothing inherently bad about trade, but as many tariffs are already low, negotiations have shifted towards a broader set of issues such as rule-making, investment and regulatory cooperation, among others.
+The EU-Canada deal (CETA) is the first trade agreement introducing EU-wide investment protection.
+The controversial investor-state dispute settlement (ISDS) has in the meantime been re-branded into the Investment Court System (ICS).
+However, it still allows foreign investors to bypass normal courts and directly sue European governments in investment arbitration panels.
+The extraorbitant sums claimed by investors under similar systems may lead to a ‘fright to regulate’ on the part of governments.
+A main objective of the EU-US deal (TTIP), currently on hold, is to align as many EU and US regulations as possible and prevent new differences from popping up.
+Such measures can severely hamper the ability of the EU and its governments to act in the public interest.

 Our campaign for better trade and regulation aims to retain and improve Europe’s ability and willingness to legislate for the common good in general, and for more sustainable transport in particular.

 Trade and freight are intrinsically linked – the spectacular increase in global trade has been fuelled by the steep decline in costs of international transport.
 Internalising the external costs of aviation, shipping and road freight remains one of the key objectives of our work.